What Changes When You Stop Trading Mid-Year

 Do not forget the Annual Investment Allowance (AIA).
 You can claim AIA on assets bought in the final period, up to the £1,000,000 limit, provided the asset is used for the business before cessation.

-Partnerships follow similar rules, but each partner has their own overlap relief figure.
-The partnership return (SA800) handles the overall profit allocation.
+Partnerships follow the same tax-year basis from 2024/25.
+The partnership return (SA800) handles the overall profit allocation for the period 6 April to cessation date.
 Each partner then reports their share on their individual SA100 with the SA104 partnership pages attached.

 Make sure the partnership accounts show a clear cessation date.
 HMRC will expect the partnership to file a final return marked as "ceased".
 You can do this on the partnership tax return form itself.
 There is a box to tick for "ceased trading".